Dispute with the developer over defects in the premises

 15, Summary

-In the event of development defects, the purchaser of the premises has a number of legal tools enabling very effective enforcement of his rights.
+In the event of development defects, the purchaser of the premises has a number of legal tools to enforce its rights very effectively.

 If negotiations with the developer regarding the repair of the damage do not go our way, it is worth using the services of a lawyer, for example legal advisor.
 At our law firm, we will help you prepare an appropriate summons to the developer, and if this does not help, an effective lawsuit against the developer.
 Over recent years, we have gained considerable experience in this field.
 We cordially invite you to our office at initial consultation, where we will discuss your current situation and propose, if possible, further legal steps.
 Of course, we can also arrange an initial consultation online.